kubeedge/kubeedge/manifests/charts/cloudcore/README.md

 ### iptables-manager
 - `iptablesManager.enable`,  default `true`
-- `iptablesManager.mode`,  default `internal`, can be modified to `external`, the external mode will set up a iptables manager component which shares the host network.
-That mode can be enabled on version > v1.8.2.
-See pr https://github.com/kubeedge/kubeedge/pull/3265.
+- `iptablesManager.mode`,  default `external`, can be modified to `internal`.
+The external mode will set up a iptables manager component which shares the host network.
 - `iptablesManager.image.repository`, default `kubeedge`, defines the image repo.
-- `iptablesManager.image.tag`, default `v1.12.0`, defines the image tag.
+- `iptablesManager.image.tag`, default `v1.19.0`, defines the image tag.
 - `iptablesManager.image.pullPolicy`, default `IfNotPresent`, defines the policies to pull images.
 - `iptablesManager.image.pullSecrets`, defines the secrets to pull images.
 - `iptablesManager.labels`, defines the labels.